CharlesIrvineKC/mozart/README.md

 If you look in the [demo file](https://github.com/CharlesIrvineKC/mozart/blob/main/lib/mozart/demo.ex) in the Mozart GitHub repository, you will see a set of "def run*" functions.
 Each one of the loads some process model definitions and then executes them by calling two functions: ProcessEngin.start_process/2 and ProcessEngine.execute/1.

 Until some actual documentation is available, the best way to figure out what's going on is to examine this file.
+After, that you might take a look at the unit test, especially those in [https://github.com/CharlesIrvineKC/mozart/blob/main/test/mozart/process_engine_test.exs](https://github.com/CharlesIrvineKC/mozart/blob/main/test/mozart/process_engine_test.exs).

-## Todo
+## Major Todo Items

-* Publish 0.1 release to hex.
+* Code clean up.
+* Performance testing (probaly compared with [Camunda](https://camunda.com/) since I am familiar with it.)
 * Develop a textual business processs modeling language with will be translated at runtime into native Elixir data structures.
 The language will be highly readable to process modelers with no programming experience.
 * Develop GUIs for:
   * Runtime trouble shooting and monitoring.